kkga/ter/docs/index-pages.md

 content.

 If the source directory contains an `index.md` file, its content will be injected into the rendered `index.html` above the index list.
+This can be useful for describing what the folder content is about or additionally calling out individual pages from the index.